dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 This is a continual process, and we spend millions of dollars every year trying to explain decisions in healthcare.
 AI is only getting slightly better at explaining these decisions—not nearly as fast as we’d like, but we’re making progress.
 Knowledge graphs are central to building this explainability process.

-## Combining LLMs and Knowledge Graphs
+## Combining Machine Learning and Knowledge Graphs

 **Host:** So, to achieve explainability, you basically need a combination of symbolic AI and statistical AI, creating a system that aggregates knowledge from across the enterprise.
 It’s a blend of different approaches that allow you to gather voices from across the organization, similar to a social network, and integrate them into decision-making.
 But let me play the devil’s advocate here—how do you bring in the knowledge that resides in the heads of experts who may have more information than any database?
 These are people who have been with the company for decades.
-How do you make all this information accessible for the CEO and the Robo-CEO to use in making informed decisions?
+How do you make all this information accessible for the CEO and the RoboCEO to use in making informed decisions?

 **Dan McCreary:** One metaphor I often use is that of Wikipedia.
 Why do we trust Wikipedia?
 The answer is that a lot of people are constantly watching Wikipedia to ensure that the knowledge it contains is trustworthy.
 When Wikipedia first started, I was very involved, contributing around 15,000 edits over the first few years to understand how it works.